yoons12055/yoons12055/README.md

 ## About Me!
-👋 Hi, I’m Jinwoo(Roy) Yoon 👀 I am a **iOS developer at Bank of America and alumni of University of California, Berkeley - Class of 2023.**
+👋 Hi, I’m Jinwoo(Roy) Yoon 👀 I am a **iOS developer at Bank of America** and alumni of University of California, Berkeley.

 As an **enthusiastic and fast-paced learner**, I am so ready to learn a lot of new skills and technologies.
 With high aspiration for a career in the software engineering and data science, I am consistenly developing my own technical skills through taking courses at my college and and watching educational Youtube videos.